geek-cookbook/geek-cookbook/manuscript/recipies/kanboard.md

 # Kanboard

-Kanboard is a Kanban tool, developed by [Frédéric Guillot](https://github.com/fguillot).
-(Who also happens to be the developer of my favorite RSS reader, [Miniflux](/recipies/miniflux/))
+Kanboard is a Kanban tool, developed by [Frédéric Guillot](https://github.com/fguillot). (_Who also happens to be the developer of my favorite RSS reader, [Miniflux](/recipies/miniflux/)_)

+!!! tip "Sponsored Project"
+    Kanboard is one of my [sponsored projects](/sponsored-projects/) - a project I financially support on a regular basis because of its utility to me.
+I use it both in my DayJob(tm), and to manage my overflowing, overly-optimistic personal commitments! 😓

 Features include: